jimmie585/health_streamlit_app/README.md

 Features

-User-Friendly Interface: Built with Streamlit for easy interaction.
+User-Friendly Interface: Built with Streamlit for easy interaction.use this link to view the app https://healthappapp-5f9rlj5qgverakvlz4szij.streamlit.app/

 Data Visualization: Interactive charts and graphs for exploratory data analysis (EDA).